Eels – The Cautionary Tales of Mark Oliver Everett

 E’s insistence upon minimalistic structures finally pays off with the stunning Gentlemen’s Choice, a delicate heart-wrenching piano-based ballad with significant Randy Newman qualities, unfortunately restrained to only just over two minutes.
 This is something of a theme for The Cautionary Tales, with a number of tracks emerging apparently half complete.
 This unconventional style for song structure is fine in itself, but one can’t help think of what could have been if some of these songs were nurtured a little longer and fleshed out in tone and arrangement.

-The Cautionary Tales of Mark Oliver Everett was released April 21st 2014, for further information or to order the album visit here.
+The Cautionary Tales of Mark Oliver Everett was released April 21st 2014.
+For further information or to order the album visit Eels’ website here.

 Watch the video for Mistakes Of My Youth here: